Top 5 highest-paid Inter Miami players

 Here are the top five highest-paid players on the Inter Miami roster.

-Top 5 highest-paid Inter Miami players originally appeared on NBC Sports Boston
+Top 5 highest-paid Inter Miami players originally appeared on NBC Sports Bay Area

 Here are the top five highest-paid players on the Inter Miami roster.

-Top 5 highest-paid Inter Miami players originally appeared on NBC Sports Boston
+Top 5 highest-paid Inter Miami players originally appeared on NBC Sports Bay Area

 Ready to watch Messi and Inter Miami in the 2023 Leagues Cup Final?
 Here's what to know.